Baháʼí Faith in Uzbekistan: Soviet period

 In Tashkand, a community of Baháʼís had expanded to about 1900 members, supporting a library, Persian and Russian language schools, and large meetings were being advertised with the permission of government authorities.
 Baháʼí literature published in Tashkand included several works of ʻAbdu'l-Bahá.
 By 1938, after numerous arrests and a policy of oppression of religion, Baháʼís across the Soviet Union were being sent to prisons and camps or sent abroad.
 Baháʼí communities in 38 cities across Soviet territories ceased to exist.
 In Tashkent Baháʼís were interrogated and imprisoned.
 Aqa Habibullah Baqiroff of Tashkent was sentenced to ten years imprisonment "in the neighbourhood of the North Sea and the polar forests."

 Following the ban on religion, the Baháʼís, strictly adhering to their principle of obedience to legal government, abandoned its administration and its properties were nationalized.
 By 1946 in all Turkestan only Ashgabat, Samarkand and Tashkand communities continued.
 Baháʼís had managed to re-enter various countries of the Eastern Bloc through the 1950s, following a plan of the head of the religion at the time, Shoghi Effendi.
 By 1956 there was only a vague mention of an operating community of Baháʼís in Uzbekistan.

 A pair of small communities were listed in 1963 - Tashkand and an isolated Baháʼí in Fergana.
 The Universal House of Justice, the head of the religion since 1963, then recognized small Baháʼí communities in much of the USSR: Armenia, Azerbaijan, Georgia, Turkistan, Tajikistan, Uzbekistan.
 At this time in the USSR there were 200 Baháʼís.

 Development of the community

 There is evidence that the Baháʼí Faith started to grow across the Soviet Union in the 1980s.
 In 1990 Local Spiritual Assemblies were listed in Samarkand and Tashkent.
-In 1991 a Baháʼí National Spiritual Assembly of the Soviet Union was elected but was quickly split among its former members.
+In 1991, a Baháʼí National Spiritual Assembly of the Soviet Union was elected, but by Riḍván 1992 it was replaced by several new national and regional assemblies following the political dissolution of the Soviet Union.
 In 1992, a regional National Spiritual Assembly for the whole of Central Asia (Turkmenistan, Kazakhstan, Kirgizia, Tajikistan, and Uzbekistan) was formed with its seat in Ashgabat.
 In 1994 the National Spiritual Assembly of Uzbekistan was elected.